-To learn more concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read this extensive Caribbean diving page.
+To learn more concerning snorkeling, including useful tips and suggestions for both beginners and experienced divers, read this comprehensive guide to scuba diving in the Caribbean.

 The breathtaking underwater scenery off the coast of Barbados is truly spectacular.
 While you're beneath the waves, remember a few important safety considerations for both snorkelers and divers.